deltachat/deltachat-desktop/README.md

 ### Troubleshooting <a id="troubleshooting"></a>

 This module builds on top of [`deltachat-core-rust`](https://github.com/deltachat/deltachat-core-rust), which in turn has external dependencies.
-Instructions below assumes a Linux system (e.g. Ubuntu 18.10).
+The instructions below assume a Linux system (e.g. Ubuntu 18.10).

 If you get errors when running `npm install`, they might be related to the _build_ dependency `rust`.